 The Enduring Powers of Attorney Act 1985 was repealed by the MCA 2005, but it was reintroduced almost in its entirety in Schedule 4 of the MCA 2005.

-The amendments take account of the changes to the Court of Protection and the new role of the Office of the Public Guardian in the registration process.
+The amendments take account of the changes to the Court of Protection and the role of the OPG in the registration process.